 5 A / 1000000 = 0.000005 A or 5 × 10-6 A = 5 μA

-Using the equation, we can calculate current as follows:
+Using the equation, we can calculate the current as follows:

 I (A) = 50 W/10 V = 5 A

-We know that a resistance of a circuit can be calculated using the following formula:
+- The resistance of a circuit is calculated using the following formula:

-For example, the current in a circuit having a voltage of 25 V with a resistance of 5 Ω can be calculated as follows:
+What is the current in a circuit having a voltage of 25 V with a resistance of 5 Ω?

 I = 25 V/5 Ω = 5 A

 Ampere meter, commonly known as Ammeter is an electrical instrument used to measure electrical current in Amperes.
-Electrical current on the load is measured with the help of Ampere meter by connecting it in series to the load.
-It has zero resistance and so measured circuit remains unaffected.
+The electrical current on the load is measured with the help of an Ampere meter by connecting it in series to the load.
+It has zero resistance, and so the measured circuit remains unaffected.

 Types of Ammeter